wahani/modules/README.md

 [![Build Status](https://travis-ci.org/wahani/module.png?branch=master)](https://travis-ci.org/wahani/module)

 # Modules in R
-Provides a module in R to organise source code around.
-Modules enforce to be more rigerous when defining dependencies.
-They are to be used as a sub unit within packages.
+Provides modules as an organizational unit for source code.
+Modules enforce to be more rigerous when defining dependencies and have something like a local search path.
+They are to be used as a sub unit within packages or in scripts.

 ## Installation